NunoAlexandre/ecosystem-proposals/proposals/0000-slurp.rst

 We put forward no requirement on the guarantees provided by package hosting services.
 For example, we do not impose that getting a particular package tarball for (say) ``pkg-3.5.3`` always yields the same result each time.
-(In Hackage, for example, the presence of revisions may mean it will not.)
 Immutability, or lack thereof, is an example of hosting-service specific policy that does not concern SLURP.

 6 Key properties